 For each subject element there is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”15” that captures the Therapeutic Class.

+DT Rule 15 identifies that required content is missing.

-For each subject element there is an <manufacturedProduct/manufacturedProduct/name> element that captures the Brand Name.
+For each subject element there is an manufacturedProduct.manufacturedProduct.name element that captures the Brand Name.

+DT Rule 15 identifies that required content is missing.

-For each subject element there is one or more <manufacturedProduct/manufacturedProduct/asEntityWithGeneric/genericMedicine/name> elements that captures the Proper Name.
+For each subject element there is one or more manufacturedProduct.manufacturedProduct.asEntityWithGeneric.genericMedicine.name elements that captures the Proper Name.

+DT Rule 15 identifies that required content is missing.

-For each subject element there is a <manufacturedProduct/manufacturedProduct/formCode> element that captures the Dosage Form.
+For each subject element there is a manufacturedProduct.manufacturedProduct.formCode element that captures the Dosage Form.

+DT Rule 15 identifies that required content is missing.

-For each subject element there are one or more <manufacturedProduct/consumedIn/substanceAdministration/routeCode> elements that capture the Route of Administration.
+For each subject element there are one or more manufacturedProduct.consumedIn.substanceAdministration.routeCode elements that capture the Route of Administration.

-<pbx: here>

-<pbx: figure out what characteristic goes where, shelf life?
-Storage Temp? <<<
+DT Rule 15 identifies that required content is missing.

 The outer package description for a product shall detail the production quantity characteristic.

-StrengthValue Validation

-For each Brand Name there shall be a corresponding StrengthValue.

-There may not be any StrengthValue that does not have a corresponding Brand Name.

-StrengthUnit Validation

-For each Brand Name there shall be a corresponding StrengthUnit.

-There may not be any StrengthUnit that does not have a corresponding Brand Name.

-StrengthPerDosageValue Validation

-For each Brand Name there shall be a corresponding StrengthPerDosage.

-There may not be any StrengthPerDosage that does not have a corresponding Brand Name.

-DosageUnit Validation

-For each Brand Name there shall be a corresponding DosageUnit.

-There may not be any DosageUnit that does not have a corresponding Brand Name.

-ActiveIngredients Validation

-For each Brand Name element there shall be one or more corresponding ActiveIngredients element(s)

-There may not be any ActiveIngredients that does not have a corresponding Brand Name.

-Clinically Relevant Nonmedicinal Ingredients Validation

-Zero or more NonmedicinalIngredients elements are permitted.

-There may not be any NonmedicinalIngredients elements that do not have a corresponding Brand Name.
+Informational only (currently this is not validated, however it is planned to introduce this in the future)

-Labeling Section Information
+Labeling Section Information Validation

 Outlined below are the specifics relating to the PM Content Sections.
 Sections may contain sub sections as well as content unless specified in the section validation rules.

-General Validation

-The Section Details are encoded in OID 2.16.840.1.113883.2.20.6.36 (structure-aspects), it is included in Appendix A as a reference, it details the <code@code> value, as well as the heading level and cardinality for each labeling section:
+The Section Details are encoded in OID 2.16.840.1.113883.2.20.6.36 (structure-aspects), it is included in Appendix A as a reference, it details the code@code value, as well as the heading level and cardinality for each labeling section:

+Verification that no additional sections are included is currently not validated, however it is planned to introduce this in the future.

-DT Rule 36, identifies that an inappropriate section was included
+DT Rule 9 identifies that the section is incorrect or contextually incorrect.

-DT Rule 37, identifies that an incorrect number of sections were included.
+DT Rule 10 identifies that the section sequence is incorrect or contextually incorrect.

-DT Rule 40, identifies that the section sequence does not match the IG.
+DT Rule 16 identifies that there is a notification flag for the content.

-Each section shall have effectiveTime information, that captures the Date of Initial Approval and the Date of Revision of the specific section.
+Each section shall have an effectiveTime.low element that captures the Date of Initial Approval for the specific content section.

-???

-effectiveTime Low = Date of Initial Approval for the specific content section.
 Note this value changes if a link target is changed (changing the file content requires the reference to have a new effectiveTime).

-???
+DT Rule 15 identifies that required content is missing.

-effectiveTime High = Date of Revision for the specific content section.
+Each section shall have an effectiveTime.high element that captures the Date of Revision for the specific content section.

-Title Page Information Section Validation
+DT Rule 15 identifies that required content is missing.

-This section shall not contain any content other than nested content sections.
+Title Page Information, shall not contain any content other than nested content sections.

-DT Rule 43 and 44 identify that there is content.
+DT Rule 4 identifies that the section has content.

-Part I: Health Professional Information Section Validation

-This section shall not contain any content other than nested content sections.
+Part I: Health Professional Information section, shall not contain any content other than nested content sections.

-DT Rule 43 and 44 identify that there is content.
+DT Rule 4 identifies that the section has content.

-Part II: Scientific Information Section Validation

-This section shall not contain any content other than nested content sections.
+Part II: Scientific Information section, shall not contain any content other than nested content sections.

-DT Rule 43 and 44 identify that there is content.
+DT Rule 4 identifies that the section has content.

-Part III: Consumer Information Section Validation

-This section shall not contain any content other than nested content sections.
+Part III: Consumer Information section, shall not contain any content other than nested content sections.